 - posterior facet for the dens: sits on the posterior aspect of the anterior arch

 - upper border: attachment of the anterior atlanto-occipital membrane and lateral parts of the anterior longitudinal ligament

-- lower border: attachment of the anterior atlanto-occipital membrane and lateral parts of the anterior longitudinal ligament
+- lower border: attachment of the anterior atlanto-axial membrane and lateral parts of the anterior longitudinal ligament

 - posterior arch

-- posterior tubercle: sits posteriorly to the posterior arch, is a rudimentary spinous process and attachment site for the ligamentum nuchae
+- posterior tubercle: sits on the posterior aspect of the posterior arch, is a rudimentary spinous process and attachment site for the ligamentum nuchae

 - superior surface: contains paired grooves for the C1 nerve and vertebral artery, sits just posterior to the lateral mass

 - superior border: attachment for the posterior atlanto-occipital membrane

 - inferior border: attachment for the posterior atlanto-axial membrane

 - lateral masses